jcjorel/clonesquad-ec2-pet-autoscaler/docs/FAQ.md

 # FAQ

-## Is CloneSquad a replacement of [AWS Auto-Scaling](https://aws.amazon.com/autoscaling/)?
+## Is CloneSquad a replacement of [AWS Auto Scaling](https://aws.amazon.com/autoscaling/)?

 No. Functionally, CloneSquad relates to AWS Auto Scaling but it manages a corner-case that AWS Auto Scaling doesn't.
 The Cloud best practice is to build and run immutable architectures so AWS Auto Scaling is definitively the good choice in such modern environment.

-CloneSquad features that look alike but are performed in a very different way than AWS Auto-Scaling are:
+CloneSquad features that look alike but are performed in a very different way than AWS Auto Scaling are:
 * Instance fleet management,
 * AWS EC2 Target groups management attached to ALB/NLB